Attire and Accessories

 Whether you’re buying or renting, here are some pointers to remember:

-• The jacket sleeve hem should land at your wrist with a about one half of the dress shirt showing below.
+• The jacket sleeve hem should land at your wrist with about one-half of the dress shirt shown below.

 • Pants should fit comfortably and break across the top of the shoes.